aryaprabhudesai/starter-academic/content/publication/DocRank/index.md

 ---
-title: "Automatic Short Answer Grading using Siamese Bidirectional LSTM Based Regression"
+title: "Generation of Hindi Word Embeddings and Their Utilization in Ranking Documents Using Negative Sampling Architecture, t-SNE Visualization and TF-IDF Based Weighted Average of Vectors"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Ta N. B. Duong

 # Author notes (optional)
 author_notes:
 - "Equal contribution"
-- "Equal contribution"

-date: "2019-12-13T00:00:00Z"
+date: "2018-12-17T00:00:00Z"
-doi: "2020-10-15"
+doi: "2019-05-21"

 # Schedule page publish date (NOT publication's date).
 publishDate: ""